 New Publication Examines How Different Stakeholders Value Wildlife in Namibia’s Coexistence Landscapes

-This newly published interdisciplinary study brings together researchers from multiple disciplines and institutions, including Ugo Arbieu (Université Paris-Saclay), Katrin Böhning-Gaese (Helmholtz Centre for Environmental Research), and members of the Future Rural Africa consortium: Magnus Dobler, Liana Kindermann, Anja Linstädter and Steffanie Mantik (A01 “Future Carbon Storage”) as well as Javier Revilla Diez and Lucas Rutina (C01 “Future in Chains”).
+This newly published interdisciplinary study brings together researchers from multiple disciplines and institutions, including Ugo Arbieu (Université Paris-Saclay), Katrin Böhning-Gaese (Helmholtz Centre for Environmental Research), and members of the Future Rural Africa consortium: it was authored by Magnus Dobler, Liana Kindermann, Anja Linstädter and Steffanie Mantik from our sub-project A01 “Future Carbon Storage” and co-authored by Javier Revilla Diez and Lucas Rutina (C01 “Future in Chains”).

 Their study explores how different stakeholder groups value wildlife in Namibia’s Zambezi Region.
 By comparing the perceptions of smallholder farmers with the preferences of safari tourists, the authors show that the species most desired by visitors are often those creating the greatest challenges for local livelihoods.
 Combining ecosystem services, ecosystem disservices, and stakeholder perspectives, the paper offers a novel framework for understanding conservation trade-offs and designing more equitable, future-oriented solutions for human–wildlife coexistence.